• Skip to primary navigation

 *Free printable recipe card is available at the end of the post.

 These pumpkin crepes deserved to be paired with a sweet filling.
-Nicole suggested that apple would be a lovely compliment to the pumpkin flavors, so I decided to stuff them with the apple filling I usually use in my apple pies: diced apples tossed with butter, cinnamon, and nutmeg and cooked on the stove until the apples are warm and tender.
+Nicole suggested that apple would be a lovely compliment to the pumpkin flavors, so I decided to stuff them with the apple filling I usually use in my Irresistible Gluten Free Apple Pie: diced apples tossed with cinnamon, and nutmeg and cooked on the stove until the apples are warm and tender.

 The sweet aroma of the cooking apples trails from the kitchen up to the second floor, awakening everyone to the promise of an especially delicious breakfast.